Norms La Cienega Coffee Shop

 The event celebrated the Los Angeles Cultural Heritage Commission's unanimous vote the previous week to recommend HCM designation for Norms La Cienega.
 Koretz and Colonna spoke in support of designation, and a representative of the property owner said the owner is not opposed to the designation.

 Because the building has been designated as an HCM, it will receive more robust protection from demolition and excessive alteration under the City's Cultural Heritage Ordinance.
-Nonetheless, the property owner still has an active demolition permit that could remain valid even after the designation.

 Designed by influential modern architects Louis Armet and Eldon Davis and completed in 1957, Norms La Cienega is an exuberant example of the California coffee shop type and an expressive Googie masterwork.